“Inspiring people to live sustainably healthy

 ‘Creativity is more important than knowledge’, said Albert Einstein and creativity is what step 6 is all about.
 Knowledge is an important basis.
 However, if you lack the creativity to apply it into your own life, it is useless.
 An example to illustrate: We once guided a manager who wanted to exercise more.
 He thought that exercising more would mean he had to go to the fitness 4 times a week for 2 hours, what would be impossible to fit into his busy schedule.
 But, with som help, he came up with the idea to organize walking meetings, what suited his goals and his agenda perfectly.
 So being creative is the message.
 Thanks to our extensive practical experience, you will receive a lot of suggestions and tips that you can use in your own creative way.

-7. Roll yourself into a new pattern - Mother Theresa
+7. Rol(l)(e) yourself into a new pattern - Mother Theresa

 8. Habits arise from repetition - Pavlov

 Step eight deals with the principle ‘Habits arise through repetition’.
 A good and well-known example of this is Pavlov’s research.
-Pavlov’s dog learned the connection between a sound and food.
-After a while, the sound itself was enough for the dog to expect food and to salivate.
-Of course, he did not learn this immediately.
-The food had to be combined with the sound for many times before the dog made that connection.
+Pavlov’s dog learned the connection between a ring and food.
+After a while, the ringing signal itself was enough for the dog to expect food and to drool.
+Of course he did not immediately learn this.
+The food in combination with the ring signal had to be given a lot of times before the dog made that connection.
 That is how it works with our habits.
 It takes effort and time to learn them.
-In the beginning it is best to keep a constant finger on the pulse of it.
+In the beginning it is best to keep a constant finger on the pulse.
 And habits can also die out, so you have to maintain them.
 No problem, as a coach we help you with this so that you remain motivated to achieve your goals!

 9. Never give up - Winston Churchill